tlevine/dada.pink/user-2015-music-video-plots/index.md

 for a full second.
 And the video file is called `musicvideo.webm`.

 ## 3. Why this matters

-### The business case
 If you have a particularly complex and difficult dataset, data music videos might give you a good and fast return on investment.

-But the tools for this aren't fully developed and stable, so I can't recommend it in general.
+The tools for data music aren't fully developed and stable, so it usually won't be cost-effective to implement a custom data music solution for your organization.
+If this your situation, and it probably is, you can still draw some useful inspiration from data music.

 ### Getting people excited about data
-One place that data music videos can fit in right now is in making data more exciting.
+One place that data music videos clearly do fit in right now is in making data more exciting.

 > [Journalism-driven data](/!/camayak-music/journalism-driven-data.webm)